-The Company has importance on the rights of all Company's stakeholders both internal and external.
+The Company places importance on the rights of all Company's stakeholders both internal and external.
+The details are as follow:-

 Customers: The Company is attentive and shows responsibilities toward the customers by emphasizing on producing quality products that are up to the standard and are able to fully satisfy consumers demand as keeping customers information confidential.
 Moreover, the Company also places great importance in setting appropriate conditions and selling price.
 To put in place a feedback and complaint procedure for customers.